wyzx/potatoesProject/README.md

 # potatoesProject
-my project used to test git repo
+my project used to test git repository